OfficeDev/outlook-dev-docs/docs/actionable-messages/actionable-messages-faq.md

 ### I have upgraded the Adaptive card version from 1.0 to 1.4, and my Action buttons have disappeared.

 Action execution paradigm has changed in Adaptive card version 1.4.
 We have started supporting [Action.Execute](https://adaptivecards.io/explorer/Action.Execute.html) in place of `Action.Http`.
 For more information, see [code sample using Adaptive cards 1.4+](./adaptive-card-expense-approval-sample.md).

-## Actionable Message onboarding paused till June 15, 2024

-### I have submitted a Global scoped registration but it's not yet approved.

-Due to a service upgrade, onboarding for **Global** scoped registrations is temporarily paused until June 30, 2024.
-Registrations for Actionable Messages with **Organization** and **Test** scopes remain unaffected and will continue to operate as expected during this period.

-For those affected by the pause in **Global** scope onboarding, please prepare your services and await the resumption of the process.
-For any queries or assistance during this period, please reach out to the Actionable Messages team through the usual channels.